-In describing the old public diplomacy, Eytan Gilboa explained that it "seeks to create a favorable image for a country's policies, actions, and political and economic system, assuming that if public opinion in the target society is persuaded to accept that image, it will exert pressure on its government to alter existing hostile attitudes and policy."According to Riordan, there is "no space" in such an approach for the engagement of foreign publics in genuine debate.
-"Messages, in so far as they exist," said Riordan, "are simply exercises in propaganda, designed to demonstrate the superiority of a given nation's position."
+In describing the old public diplomacy, Eytan Gilboa explained that it "seeks to create a favorable image for a country's policies, actions, and political and economic system, assuming that if public opinion in the target society is persuaded to accept that image, it will exert pressure on its government to alter existing hostile attitudes and policy."23According to Riordan, there is "no space" in such an approach for the engagement of foreign publics in genuine debate.24 "Messages, in so far as they exist," said Riordan, "are simply exercises in propaganda, designed to demonstrate the superiority of a given nation's position."25 emerge as part of the dialogue process."27 As the USC Center on Public Diplomacy at the Annenberg School views it, the new public diplomacy "starts from the premise that dialogue, rather than a sales pitch, is often central to achieving the goals of foreign policy."28

 The new public diplomacy is not only about promoting policy but is also about involving and consulting other players in the policy development process.
-According to Riordan, "Dialogue-based public diplomacy requires a more open decision-making process, in which broad policy objectives are set, but in which detailed policies emerge as part of the dialogue process.
-As the USC Center on Public Diplomacy at the Annenberg School views it, the new public diplomacy "starts from the premise that dialogue, rather than a sales pitch, is often central to achieving the goals of foreign policy.
+26 According to Riordan, "Dialogue-based public diplomacy requires a more open decision-making process, in which broad policy objectives are set, but in which detailed policies

-Put another way, Mark Leonard viewed public diplomacy as "building relationships, starting from understanding other countries' needs, cultures and peoples and then looking for areas to make common cause."
-Ali Fisher and Scott Lucas similarly addressed the importance of mutuality in a "networked" world.
+Put another way, Mark Leonard viewed public diplomacy as "building relationships, starting from understanding other countries' needs, cultures and peoples and then looking for areas to make common cause."29 Ali Fisher and Scott Lucas similarly addressed the importance of mutuality in a "networked" world.
 In Trials of Engagement: The Future of U.S. Public Diplomacy, they wrote that public diplomacy must provide more than a rhetorical nod to a "two-way" process.
-"Ultimately, a collaborative public diplomacy must be built on a broad understanding of those involved, the recognition of stakeholders as peers, and effective interaction with networks made up of traditional and new interlocutors."
+"Ultimately, a collaborative public diplomacy must be built on a broad understanding of those involved, the recognition of stakeholders as peers, and effective interaction with networks made up of traditional and new interlocutors."30